HanSunUCLA/Machine_Learning_Review/ML_Review.md

 The distance measure increases as number of dimension grows and the feature space becomes sparse.
 The effects include: 1) the resulting lower data density requires more observations to keep the average distance between data points the same.
 In other words, supervised learning becomes more difficult because predictions for new samples are less likely to be based on learning from similar training features; 2) the variance increases as they get more opportunity to overfit to noise in more dimensions, resulting in poor generalization performance.

-**Possible cause**: 1) high cardinality categorical variables would introduce numerous amount of one-hot encoding features; 2) too many features in the original space
+**Possible cause**: 1) high cardinality categorical variables would introduce numerous amount of one-hot encoding features; 2) too many features in the original space.

 To counter, general approach is to apply dimension reduction techniques such as PCA, autoencoder.
-For specific high cardinality categorical variables issue, various of encoding algorithms based on correlation of such categorical attributes to the target or class variables could be used: 1) supervised ratio, $v_i = p_i/t_i$; 2) weight of evidence, $v_i=log \frac{p_i/p}{n_i/n}$(better for imbalanced data).
+For specific high cardinality categorical variables issue, various of encoding algorithms based on correlation of such categorical attributes to the target or class variables could be used: 1) supervised ratio, $v_i = p_i/t_i$; 2) weight of evidence, $v_i=log \frac{p_i/p}{n_i/n}$(better for imbalanced data); 2) convert to neural network embeddings.

-### Is the Coin Flipping Fair?
+### Is the Coin Flipping Fair? and Coin Flipping

 Suppose the coin is tossed 10 times and 8 heads are observed:

 **P-value approach**: $H_0$: null hypothesis, $p=0.5$, $H_1$: alternative hypothesis, $p > 0.5$: the p-value is the probability of the observed outcome or something more extreme than the observed outcome, computed under the assumption that the null hypothesis is true (type 1 error).
 Under the fair assumption, $p=p(8 heads) + p(9 heads) + p(10 heads) = 0.055$.
 If we define the "small" be $\alpha=0.05$, which is smaller than p value, you would say 8 heads in 10 tosses is not enough evidence to conclude that the coin is not fair.
 The above mentioned is a one-tail test.
 You could also assume $H_1: p \neq 0.5$ which you need to do a two tail test.

 If $H_1$ is changed to $p=0.7$, we can calculate the type II error. $p=1 - (p(8 heads) + p(9 heads) + p(10 heads) )=0.617$

+**Binomial Distribution**:

 ### Feature Selection